xeolabs/scenejs/README.markdown

 As mentioned above, SceneJS now uses plugins for things like primitives (box, teapot, text etc.) and fancy texture loading (video etc).

+By default, SceneJS is hardwired to automatically download plugins from the [plugins directory](build/latest/plugins) in this repository.
+This means you can just hotlink to the SceneJS core library downloads and they will download the plugins automatically as you need them.
+That's nice for sharing SceneJS examples on jsFiddle etc, but in production you would want to [serve them youself](#serving-plugins-yourself).

+### Geometry Plugins
 Plugins are used from within node definitions, as shown in this example for geometry:

 ```javascript